dlavila/treepp/README.md

 By default folders and files are sorted in alphabetical order as shown in the example.
 For simplicity you can assume only folders and files in the path.

-The program should handle the following options (one at the time):
+Your implementation of `tree` should understands the following command line switches (one at the time):

 ```
 -d: List directories only.